AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 1. Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.

-   Your credentials and sign in details were provided by Adobe at the time of provisioning.
+   Your credentials and sign-in details were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.

 1. On the navigation bar near the top of the page, tap **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Batch Set Presets]** > **[!UICONTROL Default Naming]**.
 1. Select **[!UICONTROL View Form]** or **[!UICONTROL View Code]** to specify how you want to view and enter information about each element.